Transferring To Our School

 Find your school zone

-Find out if the schools in your area are zoned using:
+Find out which schools in your area are zoned using:

 Families residing in the greater metropolitan area may be located in an ‘unzoned’ area.
 Students who live in ‘unzoned’ areas will be allocated to their closest school.
 Where the student lives more than 5 kilometres from the nearest school and lives in an ‘unzoned’ area, the allocated school is the school serviced by a Department for Education-provided school bus service.